When it comes to topping up your super, the time is now. Superannuation is a long term investment that thrives on a little short term focus.

 To make additional concessional contributions, you can either organise a ‘salary sacrifice agreement with your employer, or if you’ve already paid income tax on these funds you may be eligible to claim some of the tax back.To make a tax deductible personal contribution, first check your eligibility, make the payment and notify your superannuation fund with a Notice of Intention to claim.
 Here is how to make a claim.

 You can learn from the ATO on salary sacrificing here.

 If you earn $37,000 or less, you may get a ‘low-income superannuation tax offset’ (LISTO) from the government.
 The amount, up to $500 annually, will be 15% of the concessional contributions you or your employer made to your super account during the financial year.
 You don’t need to do anything, the ATO will work out your eligibility and pay your low-income super tax offset directly into your super account.
 Make sure your super fund has your tax file number (TFN) so you don’t miss out on the payment.

 Non Concessional Contributions (from your post tax salary or money from your spouse)

 Non concessional contributions include payments made by you from your post-tax salary or spousal contributions.
-The cap for these contributions is currently $100,000 if your total super balance is less than $1.6 million or $300,000 over a 3-year period if you are aged under 65 under the ‘Bring it forward rule’.
+The cap for these contributions is currently $110,000 if your total super balance is less than $1.7 million or $330,000 over a 3-year period if you are aged under 65 under the ‘Bring forward rule’.

 To make an additional non-concessional contribution, simply deposit your personal money into your super (if you’re a Verve member keep reading, we tell you how).
 Although you will have already paid tax on this income, there are still some potential benefits to making additional contributions including a lower tax on investment earnings and potential government co-contributions.